simco50/CBT-Presentation/CBT_Presentation.md

 <video src="Resources/renders/hq/UniformLEB_WithTree_Main.mp4">

 note: This brings me to the idea proposed in the paper.
 The canonical subdivision can be represented with a binary tree with each level of the tree representing a subdivision level.
-Think about the root node being a single large triangle and then splitting the triangle is done by splitting the node into two children.
+Think about it as the root node of the tree being a single large triangle and then splitting the triangle is done by splitting the node into two children.
 The leaf nodes of the tree then represent the triangles.
 This means, if we find a way to parallelize operating on the nodes of a binary tree, we can accelerate our subdivision.
-In other words, what we want, is to be able to process each leaf node in the binary tree indepedently on the GPU by either spliting it or merging it without terrible data access conflicts.
+In other words, what we want, is to be able to process each leaf node in the binary tree indepedently on the GPU by either spliting it or merging it without data access conflicts or race conditions.

 ---

 #### Longest Edge Bisection (LEB)

-note: I'd like to split the problem in two parts: Rendering the triangles represented in the binary tree, and update the binary tree efficiently based on a ruleset.
-And that ruleset effectively boils down to adding more detail the closer the camera is to the triangle.
+note: I'd like to split the problem in two parts: Rendering the triangles represented in the binary tree, and update the binary tree efficiently based on a ruleset with that ruleset basically resulting in adding more detail the closer the camera is to the triangle.
 I'm going to start by describing the approach to render the triangles first.
-For this an algorithm called Longest Edge Bisection is used.
+For this we use an algorithm called Longest Edge Bisection.

 ---